0Claire0/DWL_project_repo/README.md

 ## Who will use this repo or project?

-Despite all the care taken to ensure confidentiality, some information remained difficult to hide.
-This is why this repository is private and only intended to be shown to our professors.
+This repository is public but firstly intended to be shown to our professors.

 However, the project’s results are intended to be addressed to various stakeholders, for example:
 - Governmental Institutions, the analysis can provide an indicator of the population welfare and mindset